 Supports internships in applied technology (e.g., agriculture, transportation, computing, biotech) within a non-profit or governmental agency in the United States.
 Internships may focus on technology design, use, policy, or other issues.
 Students are encouraged to meet with the Chair to assess the fit of their internship to the Program prior to applying.

-Open Grant - Christie Mohlke, CLS Assistant Director of Career Development and Internships
+Open Internship Fund - Christie Mohlke, CLS Assistant Director of Career Development and Internships

 Supports internship opportunities that do not meet the criteria of any other Grant Program or Endowed internship funding.

-Open Research Grant - Christie Mohlke, CLS Assistant Director of Career Development and Internships
+Open Research Fund - Christie Mohlke, CLS Assistant Director of Career Development and Internships

 Supports supervised off-campus, lab or field, career-related research experiences.
 Only research experiences that cannot be done with a Grinnell College faculty member will be considered.

-Peace and Conflict Studies Grant - Simone Sidwell, Coordinator
+Peace and Conflict Studies Fund - Simone Sidwell, Coordinator

 Supports internships that engage students in learning about either the natural or cultural aspects, past or present, of the prairie region of North America (especially the Upper Midwest) in arts and humanities, science, or social studies.
 Consult the Center for Prairie Studies website for a list of past internship locations.